Abdelrhman-Sayed70/Competitive_Programming/Let's Code/Searching/Two Pointers I Sliding Window/Sliding Window/Variable Size Sliding Window/Find the smallest subarr A contains all arr B elements/README.md

-# Find the smallest subarr A contains all arr B elements
+# Find the smallest sub-arr A contains all arr B elements
-## Find the smallest subarr A contains all arr B elements | Microsoft Intern Assessment
+## Find the smallest sub-arr A contains all arr B elements | Microsoft Intern Assessment

 ## Solution
 ```cpp